 Client level VSP data must be entered in a Comparable Database and is therefore not included in the LSA.
-For more information about which data should be entered into a Comparable Database see the HMIS Comparable Database Decision Tree.
+For more information about which data should be entered into a Comparable Database see the HMIS Comparable Database">HMIS Comparable Database Decision Tree.

-Note: The FY23 LSA Specifications implemented new selection criteria which excludes client records if the VictimServiceProvider = Yes.
+The FY22 LSA Specifications excludes client records if the VictimServiceProvider = Yes.
 It is important to review this field and ensure it is accurate.